 On October 28, 2013, the Company entered into an agreement with Pernix Therapeutics ("Pernix") to distribute and promote Omeclamox-Pak.
 Omeclamox-Pak is a branded prescription product that combines omeprazole, amoxicillin and clarithromycin for the treatment of Helicobacter pylori (H. pylori) infection and duodenal ulcer disease.
-Under the terms of the agreement, the Company promotes the product to gastroenterologists across the United States and Pernix promotes the product through its specialty sales force focusing on select primary care physicians.
-The companies cooperate in the marketing and other activities needed to support the commercialization of the brand.
+Under the terms of the agreement, the Company promotes the product to gastroenterologists across the United States and Pernix has been responsible for promoting the product through its specialty sales force focusing on select primary care physicians.
 The Company paid an upfront payment of \$4.0 million to Pernix on October 29, 2013.
 The agreement calls for additional milestones at the first and second anniversary dates of the execution of the agreement totaling \$4.0 million in the aggregate.
-Cumberland was not required to make the first milestone payment of \$1.0 million to Pernix as all the criteria for that payment were not met.
+Cumberland was not required to make either milestone payment to Pernix as all the criteria for these payments were not met, including Pernix's co-promotion obligations.
 Royalty payments ranging from 15% to 20% based on tiered levels of gross profits are paid by Cumberland to Pernix.
 The Company also makes royalty payments to Pernix to reflect their ongoing sales promotional efforts.

-The \$4.0 million upfront payment that the Company paid to Pernix on October 29, 2013 is included in product and license rights and will be amortized over the remaining expected useful life of the acquired asset, currently the life of the agreement, which ends in June 2032.
-Omeclamox-Pak contributed \$0.9 million and \$1.3 million in net revenues during the three months ended June 30, 2015 and 2014, respectively.
-On a year-to-date basis, Omeclamox-Pak contributed net revenues of \$1.7 million for 2015 and \$2.5 million for 2014.
+The \$4.0 million upfront payment that the Company paid to Pernix on October 29, 2013 is included in product and license rights and is amortized over the remaining expected useful life of the acquired asset, currently the life of the agreement, which ends in June 2032.
+Omeclamox-Pak contributed \$0.7 million and \$1.0 million in net revenues during the three months ended September 30, 2015 and 2014, respectively.
+On a year-to-date basis, Omeclamox-Pak contributed net revenues of \$2.4 million for 2015 and \$3.5 million for 2014.